semgrep/semgrep-docs/docs/semgrep-app/notifications.md

   <tr>
    <td><strong><a href="https://api.slack.com/scopes/users:write">users:write</a></strong>
    </td>
-   <td>Set presence for Semgrep
+   <td>Set presence for Semgrep.
    </td>
-   <td>Used by the Semgrep Slack app to interact with the workspace and allows the users to add it in the relevant channels.
+   <td>Used by the Semgrep Slack app to interact with the workspace and enables users to add the Semgrep Slack app to relevant channels.
    </td>
   </tr>
   <tr>